eminencegrs/azure-cookbook-notes/Chapter_02.md

 Create two new Azure network peering resources between your two Azure VNets, so that the resources in the two  VNets can see one another.

+> **Important:**
+> To create network peering, an account should have the Network Contributor role assigned over both Azure VNets.